oakmound/oak/README.md

 ```
 See the [examples](examples) folder for longer demos, [godoc](https://godoc.org/github.com/oakmound/oak) for reference documentation, and the [wiki](https://github.com/oakmound/oak/wiki) for more guided feature sets, tutorials and walkthroughs.

-## Motivation
-The initial version of oak was made to support Oakmound Studio's game,
-[Agent Blue](https://github.com/OakmoundStudio/AgentRelease), and was developed in parallel.
-Oak supports Windows with no dependencies and Linux with limited audio dependencies.
-We don't own a machine to check with, but hypothetically it supports OSX as well.
- We hope that users will be able to make great pure Go games with oak and welcome improvements.

- Because Oak wants to have as few non-Go dependencies as possible, Oak does not use OpenGL or [GLFW](https://github.com/go-gl/glfw).
- We're open to adding support for these in the future for performance gains, but we always want
- an alternative that requires zero or near-zero dependencies.
-(We are very sad about the linux audio
- dependency and are considering writing an audio driver just to get rid of it.)

-## Support

-For talk about the engine or help, that is not significant enough to be an Issue or PR, see the #oak channel on the [gophers slack](https://invite.slack.golangbridge.org/).

 ## Features
 1. Window Rendering